doingandlearning/rapid-and-responsible-ai-development/section-09-ai-ethics-governance/slides.md

 But can it:
 - Ensure fair access for all users?
 - Protect privacy and maintain trust?
-- Operate transparently and accountably?
+- Operate transparently and accountability?
 - Align with university values and mission?

 ---

+## The Stakes for Universities

 ### Institutional Responsibility

+---

 **Edinburgh University Context:**
 - 50,000+ students and staff from diverse backgrounds